"Alright! I caught a boot! I hope someone lost this and DIDN'T TOSS IT HERE ON PURPOSE!"

 - Case 43 of Criminal Case opens with Jones reeling in (part of) the victim's corpse.

 - Inverted in Aaahh!!!
 Real Monsters, when Ickis disappointingly catches a fish.
-As a garbage eating monster, he would rather catch an old boot any day.
+As a monster who eats garbage, he would rather catch an old boot any day.